 Are you sick of spending endless hours shaving, waxing, and tweezing just to have to do more a few days later?
 You are not alone.
 Which is why many men and women have turned to laser hair removal to get rid of the hassle of hair removal.
-With that said, there are still many who wonder if the procedure is worth money or not and if they should consider it.
+With that said, there are still many who wonder if the procedure is worth the money or not and if they should consider it.

 Most patients who have received laser hair removal treatment say that the procedure is not painful but it can be uncomfortable.
 It should be expected that the more sensitive areas of the body will be more painful than the others, but the treatment should never be unbearable.
-The discomfort normally lasts as long as the zap does and the first couple always hurt more than the rest.
-Many people describe the sensation similar to being snapped with a rubber band over and over again—it doesn't feel great but it doesn’t really hurt either.
+The discomfort normally lasts as long as the zap does, and the first couple always hurt more than the rest.
+Many people describe the sensation as similar to being snapped with a rubber band over and over again—it doesn't feel great, but it doesn’t really hurt either.

-Laser hair removal works for most skin types and hair types but unfortunately not all of them.
-Due to the way the laser is designed, it targets the pigments in the hair and that’s how it damages the hair follicles.
+Laser hair removal works for most skin types and hair types, but unfortunately not all of them.
+Due to the way the laser is designed, it targets the pigments in the hair, and that’s how it damages the hair follicles.
 So when there are competing pigments within the hair and the skin, the laser can potentially cause damage to the skin in the process of removing the hair.
-With that said, the ideal type of skin for laser hair removal is pale skin and the ideal hair type is dark and coarse.
+With that said, the ideal type of skin for laser hair removal is pale skin, and the ideal hair type is dark and coarse.

 With that said, laser hair removal is continuing to advance along with technology in order for patients with darker skin tones and finer hair to receive treatment.
 While this is the case now, it won’t always be.

-Looking at the breakdown of costs, everybody has to spend money if they want hair removal no matter if they choose to shave, wax, or another option.
+Looking at the breakdown of costs, everybody has to spend money if they want hair removal, no matter if they choose to shave, wax, or another option.
 Laser hair removal is no different and does require expenses as well.
 However, laser hair removal requires a maximum of 10 consecutive treatments and occasionally shaving for years afterwards, which is significantly less expensive than shaving or waxing every 2-3 days and buying the razor heads and waxing kits.

 If you still aren’t sold on the idea of getting laser hair removal, you may be wondering about the many myths floating around and if they’re true or not.